-Let’s talk kitchen trends for 2021!
+Let’s talk 2021 kitchen trends!
 After so many stayed home and stared at our kitchens all last year, a lot of us had lifestyle changes.
 Which ways are kitchen trends heading in 2021, what is dated, and what has staying power?

-When building, renovating or just freshening up your kitchen in 2021, find a balance between:
+When building, renovating or just freshening up your kitchen in 2021, your goals should be to find a balance between:

 - What you truly love (the most important!)

-- Which kitchen trends for 2021 are timeless (also important)
+- Which 2021 kitchen trends are timeless (also important)

-- 2021 kitchen trends that are new.
+- 2021 kitchen trends that are new and cutting edge.
 This is especially important when resale value is at stake.

 7 Kitchen Trends in 2021